towerhe/casdoor-client/README.md

 # casdoor-client

-A new java client for casdoor.
+`casdoor-client` is new java client for casdoor.